netto-byte/GitHubCloneProject/README.md

-A readme file documenting the GitHubCloneProject
+A readme file documenting the GitHubCloneProject.
+1. Improved my knowledge on GitHub Branching, making changes and resolving merge conflicts